Battle of Veracruz (1838): Bombing and capture of San Juan de Ulua

 At 14:30 the three frigates opened fire, followed by the two bomb ketches.
 Baudin later stated:

 Around 15:30 the Créole, having cruised off the fort by the north, requested authorization to join the fight, which was granted.
 She positioned herself in front of the frigates and started a well-directed fire, which Joinville commanded from the poop deck.
 At some point cannon fire from the fort penetrated the prince's cabin and shattered his dish; Joinville then took off his hat and saluted the Mexicans.

 Soon afterwards, two powder depots were hit and exploded; they were followed by the signaling tower of the fort, which exploded in an impressive mushroom cloud of smoke and debris, later represented in many depictions of the battle.
 A fourth explosion occurred around 17:10.
 Fire from the Mexican batteries then greatly diminished.
 Baudin ordered Gloire and Iphigénie to retreat, and they were taken away in tow by the steamers; the flagship Néréide remained along with the bomb ketches.
 At sunset only a few of the French guns were still firing, and Baudin ordered a cease-fire at 20:00 to save ammunition.

-At 20:30 a Mexican boat sailed to the French squadron to parley and request a suspension of hostilities so that the fort could request orders from Gen. Rincón.
+At 20:30 a Mexican boat sailed to the French squadron to parley and request a suspension of hostilities so that the fort could request orders from Rincón.
 Baudin granted a truce until the 28th at 2:00 in the morning, and personally wrote a letter, threatening to annihilate the fortress and offering an "honorable capitulation".
 The defenders had lost over 220 killed already, and had expended almost all the ammunition not destroyed in the explosion of the powder depot.
 One of the upper batteries was entirely destroyed, and most of the outer defenses were demolished.
 At 3:00 the governor had still not answered; Baudin then threatened to bombard the city itself if the fort did not surrender immediately.
 In the early hours of the morning, Rincón caved and signed the capitulation of the fort and of the city.
 Commanding Gen. Antonio Gaona surrendered the fort to the French that day; the three artillery companies landed and took position there.
 Baudin accepted that 1000 Mexican soldiers stay in Vera Cruz, as the French did not have sufficient troops to formally occupy the city.
 The ships then retreated from the reef, as the strengthening sea rendered the anchorage dangerous.
 French casualties were four killed and 29 wounded.